sparksp/laravel-syntaxhighlighter/readme.md

 A [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) bundle for Laravel, installable via the Artisan CLI:

     php artisan bundle:install syntaxhighlighter

+Add the bundle to **bundles/bundles.php** and then publish the assets via the Artisan CLI:

     php artisan bundle:publish syntaxhighlighter

-Then start the bundle and highlight some code:
+Start the bundle and highlight some code:

     Bundle::start('syntaxhighlighter');
     echo SyntaxHighlighter::highlight($code, 'html');